*Post contains affiliate links*

 I love the way it turned out, thankfully!
 I would’ve been sick had I been unhappy with the final result since it was so pretty beforehand.
 If by chance an antique dealer comes across this post and informs me that it was worth thousands before I ruined it, well then, I guess I’ll just delete this whole entry!! *fingers crossed that never happens*

 Like this project?
-Check out this desk project I also painted with Annie Sloan Chalk Paint.
+Then check out this desk project I also painted with Annie Sloan Chalk Paint. xo